50+ Tax Deductions (You’re Missing) as a Blogger and Content Creator: Tax Season Tips for Online Influencers

 These items include:

-Power Tip: Keep a good record of each item you buy, just in case you need it in the future for the IRS.
+Power Tip: Keep a good record of each item you buy with Freshbooks, just in case you need it in the future for the IRS.

 When it comes to your education, which is highly important to stay competitive, these fees can also be written off.